 To worship something, is to acknowledge that that which we worship has more power than we do.
 That it has power over us.
 And, indeed, we attribute a great deal of power to money–power to make us healthy and beautiful and intelligent and happy.
 Even power to make us safe as individuals and as a nation.

 To worship something is, ultimately, to give ourselves in service to that which we worship.
 Does anyone else remember being told by our national leaders to go out and shop after 9-11?

 Toni Morrison laments the fact that, after this great national tragedy, “we were not to be called on as citizens, only as consumers.”
 The economic system becomes the subject, the end, and the people involved become the objects that can be used as a means to that end.

 “No one can buy or sell who does not have the mark of the beast.”
 In Revelation, those who follow Christ also have a mark, it is the seal of God.
 In traditional apocalyptic fashion, there are only two groups of people–those with the mark of the beast, who participate in the economy of Empire; and those with the seal of God, who participate in the divine economy.

 This, of course, is something akin to a fairy tale.
 But I wish at times it were true.
 That I could accept a mark that would prevent me from participating in the economy of empire.
 That I were simply unable to purchase goods made from child labor or invest my money in companies that destroy the environment.

-With the beast from the sea, the against Christ antichrist, John calls for the endurance of the saints.
-After revealing the beast from land, the in place of Christ antichrist, John calls not for endurance, but for wisdom.
+With the beast from the sea, the against Christ antichrist, John calls for the perseverance of the saints.
+After revealing the beast from land, John calls not for endurance, but for wisdom.